 What’s the best way to sample Calm?

-Like with every paint colour, I highly recommend using SAMPLIZE.
-Make sure you place white paper around your sample so that your perception isn’t skewed by your existing wall colour.
+Like with every paint color, I highly recommend using SAMPLIZE.
+Make sure you place white paper around your sample so that your perception isn’t skewed by your existing wall color.

-Which white paint colours work with Calm (for trim)?
+Which white paint colors work with Calm (for trim)?

 Why isn’t Calm as popular?